 - Oklahoma State University

-These schools are often ranked among the colleges with strong cheer teams for their competitive performance.
+These schools are consistently ranked among the colleges with the strongest cheer programs for their competitive results.

 Colleges With Good Cheer Teams